 In the case of marriage, however, the NTU case appears to be much less relevant.
 If at least one commodity is privately consumed by family members, then different efficient allocations typically correspond to different individual private consumptions; choosing one of these allocations against the others is formally equivalent to a transfer.
 Even if all consumptions were public, members would typically disagree on the household's preferred bundle; again, compromises along that dimension amount to transfers between spouses.
 In fact, it is hard to imagine situations where any move along the utility possibility frontier of the partners is simply ruled out.
-In this survey, we shall thus concentrate on matching models involving transfers.
+In this survey, we shall thus concentrate on matching models involving transfers9.

 When transfers are possible, the surplus created by a match must be allocated between partners.
-An equilibrium must therefore specify not only matching patterns-who is matched with whom-but also the supporting division of the surplus; the latter is now endogenous and determined (or at least constrained) by equilibrium conditions on the marriage market.
+An equilibrium must therefore specify not only matching patterns-who is matched with whom-but also the supporting division of the surplus; the latter is now endogenous and determined (or at least constrained) by equilibrium conditions on the marriage market10.
 The answers to both questions Q1 and Q2 are inextricably linked in this framework.

-We will focus on the extreme opposite of NTU, in which transfers are costless and unlimited so that the Pareto frontier, which represents the set of utility pairs that are just feasible given resource constraints, is a straight line with slope -1.
+We will focus on the extreme opposite of NTU, in which transfers are costless, unlimited, and have the same constant marginal value for all individuals.
+Then the Pareto frontier, which represents the set of utility pairs that are just feasible given resource constraints, is a straight line with slope -1 for all values of prices and incomes.
 That is, for a well-chosen cardinalization of individual utilities, increasing a partner's utility by one util has a cost of exactly one util, irrespective of the economic environment (prices, incomes, ...)
 In this setting of perfectly Transferable Utility, which we will denote TU hereafter, any given match generates a total gain that is additively split between the two partners.